Common marketing roles in a SaaS company

 Small businesses have little or no substantial marketing budget or customer base.
 As such, they can typically get by with one or two people on their marketing team, who wear many different hats.
 These generalists will also work with the sales team to coordinate their efforts and execute them together.

 The primary role of marketers in a small B2B SaaS business is to create awareness of the company and its product, as well as encourage prospects to sign up.
+B2B marketing teams of this size may still outsource specific tasks from time to time on a budget.

 A business of this nature will typically hire someone with experience in social media marketing, email marketing. or some other specialized marketing skill for specific traffic channels.
 However, a requirement should be that this marketer has experience with SaaS.